roam-qgis/Roam-docs/docs/features/Features-2.3.md

 # Changes

 - Search plugin.
-See [[Setting Up Searching|Searching]] on configuring search.
+See [Setting Up Searching](Searching) on configuring search.
 - Support for using sqlite in info panel.
-See [[Select config|Select-Config]] on using info queries
+See [Select config](Select-Config) on using info queries
 - Feature attributes passed to info queries
 - Solid outline for selection
 - Travis CI testing for test suite